Apothecary

 Also known as Witches' Herb, St Joseph's Wort

 Called the Witches' Herb in old Italian kitchens, basil holds within its bright leaves a fierce protectiveness that masquerades as warmth.
-It draws love and prosperity to wherever it is placed — but cross the household it guards and you will find every door barred against you.
+It draws love and prosperity to wherever it is placed.
+But cross the household it guards and you will find every door barred against you.

 Correspondences